valera-fom/EV_load_simulation/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## 🙏 Acknowledgments

-- **E-REDES** - Portuguese distribution system operator for grid data
+- **E-REDES** - Portuguese distribution system operator for grid data inspiration
-- **Streamlit Community** - For the excellent web framework
+- **Streamlit Community** - Excellent web application framework
-- **Open Source Community** - For the various Python libraries used
+- **Open Source Community** - Various Python libraries and tools

-## Contact
+## 📞 Contact

-For questions or support, please open an issue on GitHub or contact the development team.
+For questions, support, or contributions, please open an issue on GitHub or contact the development team.